gypsydave5/gypsydave5.github.io/_posts/2015-10-07-text-processing-with-ruby-review.md

-there are obviously ways to count the number of lines in a file in Ruby, none are going to be as quick and as easy as `cat file.txt | wc -l`.[^1] The book breaks down and blurs the edges between shell tools, Ruby scripts and larger, more organised code in a realy beautiful way.
+there are obviously ways to count the number of lines in a file in Ruby, none are going to be as quick and as easy as `cat file.txt | wc -l`.[^1] The book breaks down and blurs the edges between shell tools, Ruby scripts and larger, more organised code in a really beautiful way.

-Time is spent using tools like `cat`, `grep` and `cut`, and using them to interoperate with Ruby code written straight into the command line.
+We're shown tools like `cat`, `grep` and `cut`, and how to interoperate them with Ruby code written straight into the command line.
 And as this builds up we're then shown how to handle standard input and output inside Ruby programs, allowing us to create our own command line tools that will play nicely as a part of a pipeline with